sainihimanshu983/sainihimanshu983.github.io/README.md

 [![](https://img.shields.io/badge/GitHub-sainihimanshu983-success?style=for-the-badge)](https://github.com/sainihimanshu983)

 Senior Engineer at Nagarro with expertise in Kubernetes on all platforms (Azure, AWS, GCP, Openshift, Rancher, bare metal), terraform, helm and containers(docker based microservices).
 Coming from a development background, I understand the applications deeply and implement secure infrastructure in optimized fashion.
-Best practices are what I aspire to shine at along with in depth knowledge of tasks I perform.
-I am an Certified Microsoft Professional for Azure and have a keen interest in AKS.
+Best practices are what I aspire to shine at along with in-depth knowledge of tasks I perform.
+I am a Certified Microsoft Professional for Azure, excelling in AKS in particular.
+I am interested in contributing to Open Source community, please reach out to me in case I can be of help and I shall devote time as per my availability to learn something new.

 ## One year Back...